OSH Answers Fact Sheets

 Industries that commonly use a fabric collection system include foundries, grain handling, material handling, and crushing and grinding operations.

-Common uses are woodworking operations, rubber grinding, and as pre-cleaners before fabric filters.
+Common uses are in woodworking operations, rubber grinding, and as pre-cleaners before fabric filters.

 Electrostatic precipitators remove fine particles from the air by placing an electrical charge on the particles.
 The particles are then attracted to an oppositely charged collection plate.
 Electrostatic precipitators are very efficient at collecting fine particles but cannot be used in very dusty operations because they clog easily.